andi-f/mwal/README.md

 # mwal
 Microwave absorption loss calculate the additional loss by water vapour, oxygen, fog and rain in the atmosphere.
-It programm is writen in C and use GTK2.
+The programm is writen in C and use GTK2.

 References: